When I tell you that these are the best gluten free chocolate chip cookies, I feel NO QUALMS about it.

 Look at you.
 Givin’ your local bakery a run for its MONEY.

 Buuuut, if your bakery dreams are more in the realm of cookie BARS, try these gluten-free chocolate chip cookie bars from My Gluten-Free Kitchen!

-There’s also a combination of sugars in the recipe that truly does make these the best gluten free cookies.
+There’s also an extra egg yolk to make them SUPER tender (like the healthy whole wheat blueberry muffins) AND a combination of sugars in the recipe that truly does make these the best gluten free cookies.

 Typically, I like to serve you desserts that are made entirely of coconut sugar, honey or agave but, SOMETIMES, you just gotta do a little cane sugar action.
-This is VRY VRY much the case if you’re trying to make some easy healthy gluten free chocolate chip cookies.
+This is VRY VRY much the case if you’re trying to make these avocado chocolate chip cookies.

 Cane sugar helps cookies spread and brown sugar (or coconut sugar in our case) helps cookies become CHEWY.
 Too much cane sugar and you have thin, crispy cookies that are NOT chewy IN THE LEAST.